Online Beauty School & Online Cosmetology Classes

 No, not currently.
-All states currently require the majority or all beauty training hours to occur in the classroom, not online.
+As of 2015, all states currently require the majority or all beauty training hours to occur in the classroom, not online.
 Because there are many skills that require hands-on practice and repeat practical training in order to pass the practical portion of the board exams, much of cosmetology school must still occur on campus.
 More schools these days are moving toward offering portions of their training online, particularly theory and book work portions that don't require hands-on work.

 "Right now it runs the gamut as far as what is allowed and what's not," Milady Directory of Marketing & Training Gerard McAvey said.
 "If we look across all 50 states and DC, there is a handful of states that technically have and passed legislation to allow pre-licensure education online.
 There are three buckets: states that actually have legislation passed to allow online training, states that prohibit online learning and only allow for brick-and-mortar learning, and the states that technically do not prohibit online learning, and therefore schools can partake if they choose."

 There are several obstacles schools are facing as they try to introduce online learning and more technology into the classroom, such as getting their state boards to allow it, and purchasing and setting up the tools and resources students will need.
 We at Beauty Schools Directory believe that some day, online cosmetology school will make up a larger part of the beauty education curriculum as more and more students try to pursue their education from home while also juggling full-time work or family commitments.
 In fact, NACCAS (one of the accrediting bodies for cosmetology schools) bylaws allows up to 50% of accredited programs to deliver their beauty school curricula in an online format.
 But we also believe that coming to campus for hands-on lessons will still be a part of cosmetology school indefinitely, because it is such a hands-on line of work.
 Until then, full online beauty school programs and full online cosmetology school programs are not available.